What Compliance Regulations Apply to Senior Living Communities?

 Many assisted living communities operate under the assumption that regulatory compliance is a concern reserved for large hospital systems and enterprise corporations.
 That assumption is both common and dangerous.
+For a complete overview of HIPAA requirements specific to senior living, see our HIPAA compliance guide for senior living.
 Federal and state regulations apply to organizations of every size, and enforcement agencies do not offer leniency based on headcount or revenue.

-Three Regulations Every Senior Living Community Must Address
+What Are Three Regulations Every Senior Living Community Must Address?

 HIPAA: Health Insurance Portability and Accountability Act